Thinking of buying a new pad but need a mortgage to do it? It’s well worth getting to grips with the process of how to bag a mortgage now.

-Generally speaking, you may be able to borrow between three and four and a half times your salary.
-So, if you earn £30,000 a year, you may be able to borrow between £90,000 and £135,000.
+Generally-speaking, you may be able to borrow between three and four and a half times your salary.
+So, if you earn £30,000 a year, that means you could borrow between £90,000 and £135,000.

-While this is based on a simple income multiple, you need to be aware that lenders, such as banks and building societies, decide how much they’ll lend based on both your income and your outgoings.
+But be aware that lenders decide how much they’ll lend based on your particular circumstances, such as your income and your outgoings.

 What does loan to value mean with a mortgage?

-What’s the difference between a fixed and a variable mortgage?
+What’s the difference between a fixed-rate mortgage and a variable-rate mortgage?

-With a fixed rate mortgage, the amount you pay stays the same for an agreed term.
-This gives you peace of mind knowing your monthly repayments won’t change within that term – making budgeting a whole lot easier.
+With a fixed-rate mortgage, the amount you pay stays the same for an agreed term.
+This gives you peace of mind knowing your monthly repayments won’t change within that term – making budgeting easier.

 How long should I fix my mortgage for?

-While you may warm to the idea of your monthly repayments staying the same for a decade, you need to be aware that if your circumstances change and you do need to sell during that time, you could face large early repayment charges.
+You may warm to the idea of your monthly repayments staying the same for a decade.
+But remember that if your circumstances change and you do need to sell during that time, you could face large early repayment charges.

-Equally, if you’re going to be staying in your home for a while and are looking for some security should the Bank of England increase the base rate, then a longer term deal could be more suitable for you.
+Equally, if you’re going to be staying in your home for a while and are looking for some security should the Bank of England increase the base rate, then a longer term deal could be more suitable.

 How long does a mortgage last for?

-Again, there is no definitive answer to this as it depends on your individual circumstances, such as your age.
-Generally speaking however, mortgages can last for up 35 years.
+Again, there is no definitive answer to this.
+Generally-speaking though, mortgages can last for up to 35 years.

-The longer the mortgage term, the lower your monthly repayments will be.
+The longer the mortgage term, the lower your monthly repayments are likely to be.
 That said, the main sting in the tail to a longer term is a bigger interest bill overall, as you’ll be paying interest on the capital borrowed over a longer period of time.

 How can I pay off my mortgage more quickly?